lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 Even though things may be animated in our scene, a single image or frame from the animation does not portray any motion;
 the image from the frame is simply where things are at that particular time.
-However, from the :guilabel:`Render Layers` node, Blender puts out a vector set that says how particular pixels are moving, or will move, to the next frame.
+However, from the *Render Layers* node, Blender puts out a vector set that says how particular pixels are moving, or will move, to the next frame.
 You use this socket to create a :doc:`blurring effect. </ls/composite_nodes/types/filter/vector_blur>`.